Dolly Parton’s ‘Mountain Magic Christmas’ special brings uplifting spirit to NBC - NewsBreak

 “I think there’s really something for everybody and enough to hold an audience out there so they can enjoy it and have Christmas with me for a couple hours,” said Parton.

-“Dolly Parton’s Mountain Magic Christmas” airs Thursday, Dec, 1 at 8 p.m., on WAVY TV 10.Copyright 2022 Nexstar Media Inc. All rights reserved.
+“Dolly Parton’s Mountain Magic Christmas” airs Thursday, Dec, 1 at 8 p.m., on NBC4Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.

 Comments / 0